lifediscoveringofficial-arch/aster-os/specifications/014_EVOLUTION.md

 - intelligence;
 - relationships;
 - ability to create value;
+- ethical abundance;
-- ethical and sustainable abundance.
+- material and immaterial prosperity.

-Aster does not evolve only to become more capable.
+Aster does not evolve only to become more powerful.

-Aster evolves to become wiser.
+Aster evolves to become wiser, happier, more balanced and more useful.

 ---